cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 <!--  ----------------------------------------- -->
-Items covered in the Checklist:
+Items covered in the Checklist (and also below):

 - [General rules](#general_rules)
 - [Nomenclature](#nomenclature)